Density of positive closed currents, a theory of non-generic intersections: Currents on projective fibrations

-Note that if $s$ is the h-dimension of $S$ then $\max(l-p,0)\leq s\leq \min(l+r-p-1,l)$.
+Note that if $s$ is the h-dimension of $S$ then $\max(l-p,0)\leq s\leq \min(l+r-p-1,l)$ because of a dimension reason, see also Lemma \ref{lemma_h_dim_min} below.
 Note also that the positivity of $S$ and the strict positivity of $\omega_V$ imply that the definition does not depend on the choice of $\omega_V$.
 In fact, we have the following general result.

 \begin{lemma} Let $p$ and $q$ be fixed positive integers.
 Then the h-dimension of $S$ over $V_0$ is strictly smaller than $\max(p,q)$ if and only if $S\wedge \pi^*(\theta)=0$ for every continuous (or smooth) $(p,q)$-form $\theta$ on $V_0$. \end{lemma} \proof Define $j:=\max(p,q)$.
 Observe that $\omega_V^j$ can be written as a finite combination of $\gamma\wedge\theta$ where $\gamma$ is a smooth $(j-p,j-q)$-form and $\theta$ is a smooth $(p,q)$-form.
 Therefore, the sufficiency of the condition is clear.
 Assume now that the h-dimension of $S$ over $V_0$ is strictly smaller than $j$.
 We prove that $S\wedge \pi^*(\theta)=0$.